AndreyDobrovolskyOdessa/omnimino/README.md

 Game ends if the figure was placed outside the glass (at least one of figure cubes is above the glass top) in any case.
 Or if additional goal (touch or flat) is achieved.

+You are being prompted about the current game goal and game status (game is over, additional goals reached) with the help of symbols used to draw the glass and 3 symbols, appearing in the left-bottom corner of the screen and meaning:

+G - gravity on\
+F - flat fun mode\
+C - full rows will be cleared

+Default settings for the glass symbols are:

+'+' - fill\
+':' - touch\
+'=' - flat\
+'-' - game is over\
+'#' - success

+You can change the defaults defined in omniplay.c according to Your taste before compiling.

 ## Score

 Depends on goal.